AkchurinDA/Fortuna.jl/JOSS/paper.md

 # Acknowledgements

 The author would like to thank academic and industrial partners of the “*Reliability 2030: Design of Steel as a System*” initiative for the financial support.
+The author also like to thank the American Institute of Steel Construction for the financial support of the "*System Reliability for Structural Steel*" project.

 # References